JotaPMendes/JotaPMendes/README.md

 ### Hello world, I'm João, aka Jota 😎

-- 🔭 I'm working using Google Sheets and PowerBI, doing Data Analysis.
+- 🔭 I'm working using Google Sheets, SQL and PowerBi, doing Data Analysis.
 - 🌱 I'm studying Python and Data Libraries.
 - 📫 If you want to reach me, this is my email: jotapsmendes@gmail.com
 - 😄 Pronouns: He/Him.